sincethestudy/fastask/README.md

 # FastAsk

 FastAsk is a Python package that allows you to ask questions and get brief answers quickly.
 It uses OpenAI's GPT-4 model or a local model to generate responses.
-You can use it as a command-line utility or integrate it into your own Python projects.
+You can use it as a command-line utility.

 ## Installation